fkalombo/EventManager/README.md

 # EventManager
-A JavaScript based app, then manages events
+A JavaScript based app, that manages events